-Midwest battleground states tap candidates for midterm elections.
+Midwest battleground states tap candidates for midterm elections

-WASHINGTON (Reuters) - Voters chose nominees in the key battleground states of Wisconsin and Minnesota on Tuesday, setting up what are expected to be tight races as November’s congressional elections draw near.
+WASHINGTON and MILWAUKEE (Reuters) - Voters chose nominees on Tuesday in the key battleground states of Wisconsin and Minnesota, setting up what are expected to be tight races as November’s congressional elections draw near.

 Wisconsin Republicans tapped state senator Leah Vukmir to battle incumbent Democratic U.S. Senator Tammy Baldwin, according to an Associated Press projection, after a bruising primary that could hamper her chances in November.